Bereavement: What to do when a loved one dies

 - If you are not the executor of the will, you will need to notify them as soon as possible about the loss of your loved one, since they will be responsible for dealing with the estate.
 A solicitor can help you to do this.

 - If there is no will, which is known as dying ‘intestate’, an administrator will need to be appointed to manage the estate.
-You will find lots of information on how this process works in different parts of the UK here.
+You will find lots of information on how this process works in different parts of the UK on the Government site under applying for probate.

 Your next steps